rweather/vz200-restoration/README.md

 <img alt="Replacement ROM's Bottom" src="photos/replacement-roms-bottom.jpg" width="860"/>

-During the ROM removal processm, I ripped up a few of the tracks so I have a few more bodge wires than would be strictly necessary for the bold alterations listed above.
+During the ROM removal process, I ripped up a few of the tracks so I have a few more bodge wires than would be strictly necessary for the bold alterations listed above.
 Not my finest soldering job, but servicable.